|

 and sat down.

-the lines of weary soldiers and frightened townsfolk waiting for
+eyeing the lines of weary soldiers and frightened townsfolk waiting

 I know.
-But it will not be the first time that we have
+But it will not be the first time that you and

-fought beside a child, elvellon, said Legolas, and
+I have fought beside a child, elvellon, said Legolas,

-Haldir says that his knowledge of the dark warriors has already
+and Haldir says that his knowledge of the dark warriors

-I am to sleep in Lady Eowyns tent, said Hentmirë,
+I am to sleep in Lady Eowyns own tent, said

 Berengar is a good man, said Eowyn, setting a third